MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/get-started/quick-setup-buildings-floors.md

 * You need to be assigned permissions before you can run this cmdlet.
 You must have both the Exchange MailRecipients role and the Places TenantPlacesManagement role.

 ## Enable your organization to use the Places Directory

-Currently, you must opt-in before setting up your Places Directory.
+Currently, you must opt in before setting up your Places Directory.
 This opt-in step to enable directory is only required during the preview.

 > [!NOTE]
 > Once you enable Places Directory for your organization, you cannot disable the directory.
 However, setting up your directory hierarchy of places doesn't change or affect the experience in Room Finder.
 The only visible change to your organization is in the Microsoft Places work plans experiences in Outlook and Teams.
 Users will now see an option to select a specific building when setting their work location.
 However, users are still able to select Office as their work location and aren't required to select a specific building location.

 This example enables your organization to use the Places Directory.